sprnva/docs/app/views/update/v1.x/routing.md

 **$action** : is a function where we declare the routes inside.

-For example, let's take a look with route grouping in our profile module.
+For example, let's take a look with route grouping in our profile route.
 ```php
 Route::group(['prefix' => 'profile', 'middleware' => ['auth']], function () {
     Route::get("/", ['ProfileController@index']);